nathanaw/aspnet-content-negotiation/src/CodecExample/CodecExample/Readme.md

-﻿# Content Negotiation Example
+﻿# Codecs Example

-Demonstrate how to use input and output formatters in ASP.NET for content negotiation.
+Introduces the concept of Encoders and Decoders (aka Codecs) so that we can reuse them in multiple places, including the input and output formatters in ASP.NET for content negotiation.

 ## Formats